Weekly Basque music and dancing night in Bar Segundo

 The food is served right up to midnight, which is when you'd normally find me and my mate Hardi, although sharing a bottle of wine with him involves having to drink pretty fast!
 They have a good music selection in here with some of the best Spanish groups, and it becomes a disco bar by midnight on Friday and Saturday, more popular with the young folk.

 A great bar on the end of Calle Cuchilleria as you enter the old town is referred to as The Red Bar.
 This is because it doesn't have a name and the window frames are painted red!
-It is run by two brothers, one of which, Edu(pictured here), likes practicing his very poor
+It is run by two brothers, one of which, Edu(pictured here), likes practicing his

 English on me, saying things like "one wine red" when I walk in.